johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 ### Continual Improvement

 - **Feedback Loops**: Encouraging feedback to improve processes and address issues.
-- **Adaptability**: Being open to adjustments as the community's needs evolve.
+- **Adaptability**: Being open to adjustments as the community's wants evolve.

 ### Vision for the Future

-- **Holistic Economy**: Moving towards an economy that values human effort and basic needs over abstract monetary gain.
+- **Holistic Economy**: Moving towards an economy that values human effort and basic wants over abstract monetary gain.
 - **Inspiring Change**: Setting an example that could influence broader economic models.

 ---

 ## Conclusion

 By splitting money into two tokens—one for units of work and one for units of play—we propose a system that restores precision and fairness to value exchange.
-This dual-token economy addresses the shortcomings of traditional money by grounding currency in tangible standards and aligning it with human needs.
+This dual-token economy addresses the shortcomings of traditional money by grounding currency in tangible standards and aligning it with human wants.

 **Why This Matters**